wakita181009/simple-saga/README.md

 # Simple Saga

-A lightweight implementation of the Saga pattern for managing distributed transactions in Python.
+A lightweight implementation of the Saga pattern for managing distributed transactions in Python, inspired by [Arrow-kt](https://arrow-kt.io/)'s functional approach.

 ## Overview

 The Saga pattern breaks down distributed transactions into a series of local transactions, each with a compensating transaction that can undo the changes if a later step fails.
-This library provides a simple, type-safe implementation with support for both synchronous and asynchronous operations.
+This library provides a simple, type-safe implementation with Arrow-kt style DSL.

 ## Features

-- ✅ **Simple API** - Easy to use with a fluent interface
+- ✅ **Arrow-kt Style DSL** - Intuitive async context manager API
 - 🔄 **Automatic Compensation** - Failed transactions are automatically rolled back
+- 🔗 **Result Chaining** - Use results from previous steps in subsequent steps
 - ⚡ **Sync & Async Support** - Works with both synchronous and asynchronous functions
 - 🔒 **Type Safe** - Full type hints with mypy support
 - 🪶 **Lightweight** - Zero dependencies (uses only Python standard library)